 2. The Colosseum

 When you first see that huge line of tourists waiting outside Rome’s Colosseum, you feel a bit sick.
 But, never fear, there’s no need for you to line up for hours in the hot sun to get inside.
 Instead, head to the nearby Palatino, a short walk from the Colosseum.
 Purchase a ticket to explore the gorgeous Palatino and the Colosseum, for around 12€.
-You’ll get to see the Palatino, which you probably wouldn’t have before, and afterward make a beeline past the ridiculous line-up, right into the Colosseum.
+You’ll get to see the Palatino, which you probably wouldn’t have before, and afterwards make a beeline past the ridiculous line-up, right into the Colosseum.

 It isn’t easy to avoid all the visitors at Uluru, but it is possible to take the edge off the number of people you’re dealing with.
 Your best bet is to avoid the peak times, which means visiting outside June, July, and August.
 Try planning your trip for April-May or September-October, where you’ll find fewer tourists lurking around.
 Your next step is to get up super early and catch the sunrise.
 Be sure to join a tour led by local Indigenous guides, you’ll learn so much more about the area!